George Floyd's uncle wants Confederate flag off police logo in his town of Gettysburg, S.D.

 Quite simply, Wuttke said, “She was asked which one you like, and she chose that one.”

-Police Chief Dave Mogard could not be reached for comment, but at a special council session called on June 12, Mogard said a redesign is needed to the patch he has worn on his uniform since took over the department in 2018.
+Police Chief Dave Mogard could not be reached for comment, but at a special council session called on June 12, he said a redesign is needed to the patch he has worn on his uniform since joining the department in 2018.

-Television reporter Ryan Martin, on assignment for DakotaNewsNow.com, said Mogard told him outside the police station, “ ‘Well, what I’m going to do is remove the [emblem] sticker from our door.’ ”

-Martin said he was working on his laptop in preparation for a live report, and “when I looked up, it was off the door.”

-In 2015, city leaders were resolute in their defense of the insignia five years ago amid debate over the Confederate flag after the deadly shooting in South Carolina at a historically black church by a racist infatuated with the Civil War South.
+In 2015, city leaders firmly defended the insignia amid debate over the Confederate flag after the deadly shooting in South Carolina at a historically black church by a racist infatuated with the Civil War South.

-“This patch has no racist intentions,” a posting by the city on its Facebook page read at the time.
-“It is meant to be another way that we, as a city, represent our heritage. ...
-The Chief of Police, Bill Wainman, the Mayor, Bill Wuttke, and the City Council have no intentions of changing the police patch.”
+“This patch has no racist intentions,” a Facebook posting by the city read at the time.
+“It is meant to be another way that we, as a city, represent our heritage. … The Chief of Police, Bill Wainman, the Mayor, Bill Wuttke, and the City Council have no intentions of changing the police patch.”

 The insignia’s designer, Scott Barksdale, backed up the city’s argument and explained the crossed Confederate and American flags are meant to show how Civil War survivors came together in South Dakota and “put the past behind them.”

-The Gettysburg on the prairie was settled in 1883 by veterans on both sides of the War Between the States among others and named for the battle “to honor their fallen comrades and to acknowledge those men who had survived,” according to the city’s website.
+The Gettysburg on the prairie was settled in 1883 by veterans on both sides of the Civil War among others and named for the battle “to honor their fallen comrades and to acknowledge those men who had survived,” according to the city’s website.

-“South Dakota did not exist until 24 years AFTER the Civil War,” her petition points out.
-“The confederacy was a blatantly racist organization that is not a fundamental part of our state’s history. ...
-This heritage is not ours, it has no place here.”
+“South Dakota did not exist until 24 years AFTER the Civil War,” her petition reads.
+“The confederacy was a blatantly racist organization that is not a fundamental part of our state’s history. … This heritage is not ours, it has no place here.”